tidyverse/tidyverse.org/content/blog/ellmer-0-2-0/index.md

 ## Breaking changes

 Before we dive into the cool new features, we need to talk about the less fun stuff: some breaking changes.
 As the ellmer package is still experimental (i.e. it has not yet reached 1.0.0), we will be making some breaking changes from time-to-time.
-That said, we'll always provide a way to revert to the old behaviour and will generally avoid changes that we expect will affect a lot of exsiting code.
+That said, we'll always provide a way to revert to the old behaviour and will generally avoid changes that we expect will affect a lot of existing code.
 There are three breaking changes in this release:

 -   We've made some refinements to how ellmer converts JSON to R data structures.
 The most important change is that tools are now invoked with their inputs converted to standard R data structures.
 This means you'll get proper R vectors, lists, and data frames instead of raw JSON objects, making your functions easier to write.
 If you prefer the old behavior, you can opt out with `tool(convert = FALSE)`.

--   The `turn` argument has been removed been removed from the `chat_` functions; use `Chat$set_turns()` instead.
+-   The `turn` argument has been removed from the `chat_` functions; use `Chat$set_turns()` instead.

--   `Chat$tokens()` has been renamed to to `Chat$get_tokens()` and it now returns a correctly structured data frame with rows aligned to turns.
+-   `Chat$tokens()` has been renamed to `Chat$get_tokens()` and it now returns a correctly structured data frame with rows aligned to turns.

 ## Batch and parallel chat

 One of the most exciting additions in 0.2.0 is support for processing multiple chats efficiently.
-If you've ever found yourself wanting to run the same prompt against hundreds or thousands of different inputs you now have two powerful options: [`parallel_chat()`](https://ellmer.tidyverse.org/reference/parallel_chat.html) and [`batch_chat()`](https://ellmer.tidyverse.org/reference/batch_chat.html).
+If you've ever found yourself wanting to run the same prompt against hundreds or thousands of different inputs, you now have two powerful options: [`parallel_chat()`](https://ellmer.tidyverse.org/reference/parallel_chat.html) and [`batch_chat()`](https://ellmer.tidyverse.org/reference/batch_chat.html).

 [`parallel_chat()`](https://ellmer.tidyverse.org/reference/parallel_chat.html) works with any provider and lets you submit multiple chats simultaneously: